dhawal-pandya/aeonis/README.md

 This project is under active development.
 Here is the current status of the core components:

-*   **Go Tracer SDK (`packages/tracer-sdk/go`):** ✅ **Complete and Tested**
+*   **Go Tracer SDK (`packages/tracer-sdk/go`):** ✅ **Active and In Development**
-    *   Fully functional Go SDK for instrumenting applications.
+    *   The Go SDK is currently being enhanced to provide automatic instrumentation for popular frameworks and libraries.
-    *   Features asynchronous, batching export of trace data.
-    *   Includes robust, built-in PII sanitization.
-    *   Comprehensive unit tests have been written and are passing.
-    *   Ready for deployment and integration into Go projects.
+    *   The goal is to capture a rich, hierarchical trace of the entire request lifecycle, including function calls, database queries, and more.
+    *   The SDK will provide a GORM plugin for automatic database tracing and enhanced Gin middleware for automatic request tracing.
+    *   A `TraceFunc` helper is being developed to enable detailed, debugger-like tracing of the entire function call stack for a given operation.

 *   **Ingestion Server (`apps/aeonis-server`):** ✅ **Active and In Development**
     *   The server is built on FastAPI and connects to a PostgreSQL database.